ArshRomana1/ArshdeepsBookStore1/ArshdeepsBookStore/README.txt

  Now Made Some Modifications in the files Called "UnitOfWorks.cs" & "IUnitOfWorks.cs" to add the new files parameteres
  The changes I made were " public ICoverTypeRepository CoverType { get; private set; }" , " ICoverTypeRepository CoverType { get; }" Respectivelty

+ Deleted the File Calle3d Product.cs, beecause I jumped steps and created it early.
+I was worried bracsue it can cause issues when i will try to update the database.
+I am about to do that.